DAT355-V25/Maude-smart-home/README.md

 red trace(5, < coldConfig >) .
 ```

-All test cases can be found in `smarthome-dn.maude`
+All test cases can be found in `smarthome-fn.maude`

 ## Notes